Julio Ribeiro (police officer)

-Julio Francis Ribeiro (born 5 May 1929, in Bombay) is a retired Indian police officer and civil servant.
+Julio Francis Ribeiro (born 5 May 1929, in Bombay) is a retired Indian police officer, civil servant and statesman.
 He held increasingly responsible positions during his career, and led the Punjab Police during part of the Punjab insurgency periods.

 In 1987, he was awarded the Padma Bhushan, India's third highest civilian award for his services.

 He served as the inspiration for the character Agnel Wilson in the 2010 Hindi feature film Once Upon a Time in Mumbaai.

 Career

 Ribeiro joined the Indian Police Service in 1953 and rose to be the Commissioner of Mumbai Police from 1982 to 1986.

 He was promoted to Director General of Central Reserve Police Force, then to Director General Police of Gujarat.

 Ribeiro served as Director General of Punjab Police during its worst years of terrorism in Punjab.

 The New York Times reported that in the 1980s, Ribeiro led the Punjab police in a "ferocious crackdown" on Sikh militants, in a policy christened "bullet for bullet" by Arun Nehru.

 He held positions such as Special Secretary to the Government of India in the Ministry of Home Affairs and Adviser to the Governor of Punjab.

 Ribeiro also served as Indian Ambassador to Romania from 1989 until 1993.

 In August 1991, Ribeiro was attacked and wounded in a Bucharest assassination attempt by gunmen identified as Punjabi Sikhs.

 In an April 2006 interview with The Tribune, Julio Ribeiro explained that "It has been a role reversal for me... from fighting militants to fighting the corrupt administration."

 He went on to explain that while he had been offered positions in government, "Fighting with guns was no longer my cup of tea; and I wanted to work for the people of my city, Mumbai.
 I wanted to be useful to lower socio-economic classes, and thus decided to work at the grass roots level."

 He also serves as non-executive Director to Glenmark Pharmaceuticals and as a Director of IIT Corporate Services Ltd. He is usually interviewed for his views on communal harmony.